-A reverse mortgage is a type of loan that allows you to borrow money using the equity in your home as security.
-Interest is charged like any other mortgage (although it is typically higher than a standard mortgage rate) and is added to your loan balance.
-When you decide to sell, move into aged care, or die, the loan, plus interest and fees must be paid off through the equity in your home.
-The cost of the loan, and subsequently how much equity you will be left with - or in other words, how much money you will receive from the sale of the property.
+A reverse mortgage (illustrated above) is a type of loan that allows you to borrow money using the equity in your home as security.
+Interest is charged just like any other mortgage (although it is typically higher than a standard mortgage rate) and is added to your loan balance.
+When your home is sold, the principal, plus the accrued interest and any fees must be paid back first.
+The cost of the loan (interest rate + fees) affects how much equity you will be left with - or in other words, how much money you will receive from the sale of the property.
 The main reason reverse mortgages have a bad reputation is because as the interest on the loan compounds, the homeowner’s debt grows - and thus their equity diminishes.
 This can happen quite quickly and without the homeowner necessarily being aware of how much equity they actually own.

-With Equikey there is no debt, no interest repayments, and no application or ongoing fees.
+With EquiKey, there is no debt, no interest repayments, and no application or on-going fees.